-ixed asset class Depreciation

-Motor Vehicles 8%

-Office Equipment 5 to 25%
+Fixed asset class Motor Vehicles Office Equipment Computer Equipment Depreciation rate 8% 5 to 25% 33%

-Computer Equipment 33%

 At the end of each annual reporting period, the depreciation method, useful life and residual value of each asset is reviewed.
 Any revisions are accounted for prospectively as a change in estimate.